 Elon Musk’s Tesla has rescheduled the mass production of the Cybertruck electric truck introduced in 2019 from the initially scheduled end of this year to 2022.
-According to multiple reports from IT grounds slated that the blazingly fast delivery of Cybertruck will begin from 2022.
+According to multiple reports from IT grounds, the blazingly fast delivery of Cybertruck will begin in 2022.

 Tesla divulged that they have been prepping up for the mass production of Cybertruck.
-At present, the firm is drafting a plan to produce Cybertruck at the Texas Gigafactory under construction in Austin, and the company will start production after Fully electric mid-size SUV Model Y.
+Currently, the firm is drafting a plan to produce Cybertruck at the Texas Gigafactory under construction in Austin.
+The company will start production after the Fully electric mid-size SUV Model Y.

-The third quarter of Tesla’s net income has surpassed 1.62 billion dollars, beating its old earnings of 1.14 billion dollars, recorded in the second quarter of this year.
-Astonishingly in previous years, the net income was 331 million dollars, comparatively five times lesser than this year’s quarterly net income.
+In the third quarter of Tesla’s net income surpassed 1.62 billion dollars, beating its old earnings of 1.14 billion dollars, recorded in the second quarter of this year.
+Astonishingly, the net income in previous years was 331 million dollars, comparatively five times less than this year’s quarterly net income.

 Tesla is boosting up to produce Cybertruck and Fully electric SUV Model Y at the Texas Gigafactory under construction.
-Tesla revealed that its ultimate aim is to start producing Model Y at the Texas Gigafactory before the end of this year as stated in its financial report of the third quarter of 2021.
+Tesla revealed that its ultimate aim is to start producing Model Y at the Texas Gigafactory before the end of this year, as stated in its financial report for the third quarter of 2021.

 The firm also excited the buyers by quoting,

 “Cybertruck will not be very far away.”

 In the financial report released yesterday, Tesla revealed the stand of the Texas Gigafactory.